asi-uniovi/power-simulation/README.md

 Run the simulation with a config file:

-`$ python main.py --config config.ini`
+`$ python main.py --config config/dev.ini`

 ### (Experimental) Using Bazel

 You can as well use [Bazel](http://bazel.io) for reproducible builds and faster clean ups.
 After [installing it](), run with:

-`$ bazel run -c opt :main -- --config config.ini`
+`$ bazel run -c opt :main -- --config=config/dev.ini`

-Results will be found on the `bazel-out` directory.
+Results will be found on the `bazel-bin/main.runfiles` directory.

 ## References